muratk3n/thirdwave/en/README.md

 The Pacific has its own royals now..
 Canada can dump UK ones and form its own CommonWealth (Calif, WA, Canada, whats the difference).
-Add the US, u have modern pre-modern/empire for the Pacific.
+Add the US, u have an empire for the Pacific.
 Oz, NZ could join.
 H&M can be Duke and Duchess of O.C.

 ---